KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

 app-specific initialization, and even inject components into the root of the app.

-Two hooks are provided through the following feature properties:
+Two hooks are provided through the following Feature properties:

 1. [**appWillStart**](#appwillstart) - invoked one time at app startup time
 2. [**appDidStart**](#appdidstart)   - invoked one time immediatly after app has started